 The community engagement process is consistent with the intent of the HRM Community Engagement Strategy.
-The level of community engagement was consultation, achieved through providing information and seeking comments through the HRM website, signage posted on the subject site, letters mailed to property owners within the notification area and a public information meeting held on November 1, 2018.
-Attachment C contains a copy the meeting summary.
+The level of community engagement was consultation, achieved through providing information and seeking comments through the HRM website, signage posted on the subject site, letters mailed to property owners within the notification area, and a public information meeting held on November 1, 2018.
+Attachment C contains a summary of the meeting.